 That was a lot of preamble to describe an issue that many orchardists are already aware of.
 What is needed is a way to adjust the amount of pesticide per unit ground area (i.e. the label’s prescription) to achieve consistent foliar coverage for canopies of varying shape and density.
 The concept is visualized in the following figure.
 In addition, the method has to be simple, intuitive and effective.

 Many models have been proposed to tackle this issue, including Tree-Row Volume, Leaf Area Index, Leaf Wall Area, PACE+ and DOSAVIÑA.
 There are advantages and disadvantages to each method.
 Standing on the shoulders of giants, we combined aspects of each of these models, including incorporating dose expression research from USDA ARS work in nurseries, to develop the Crop-Adapted Spraying (CAS) method.
 It is neither complicated nor sophisticated.
 It formalizes a series of qualitative calibration techniques and the objective is to achieve a target foliar coverage pattern.
 When achieved with sufficient accuracy, pesticide efficacy is maintained and waste is greatly reduced.

-Perhaps I shouldn’t point out flaws before I describe the model’s effectiveness, but it’s important to understand that CAS relies on a few critical assumptions.
+Perhaps I shouldn’t point out flaws before I describe the model’s effectiveness, but it’s important to understand that CAS relies on two critical assumptions.

 The first assumption is that the sprayer operator’s typical ratio of formulated product to carrier is appropriate.
 We need a starting point for adjusting the amount of pesticide per unit area, and typically the label is too subjective.
 Further, the operator might be tank mixing other products and electing to reduce the dose of each tank mix partner, or adjusting the ratio of product to carrier to reflect pest pressure.
 The appropriateness of this assumption is evidenced by a history of satisfactory pest control in the orchard.